alsoicode/ngx-daterange/README.md

 ### icons

-Icons displayed for the next/previous month/year buttons.
-By default, images are used.
+Icons displayed for the next/previous and month/year buttons.
+By default, inlined base64 images are used.
 If you're using Font Awesome 5, or Google Material Icons, you may specify one or the other.
-You are expected to apply the CSS independent of this module.
+You are expected to apply the CSS for those libraries independent of this module.

 Type: `string`